rundsk/dsk/frontend/README.md

 section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-`yarn run build`, bilds the app for production to the `build` folder.
+`yarn run build`, builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed with a DSK build!

+To run the frontend source code through `prettier`, use `make prettier`.

 ## Copyright & License